 - Background color

 - Do not use watermarks, colors, or photographic backgrounds.
 White is the only admissible background color.

 - Do not add committees to the email signature.

 - If you work with confidential information, the confidentiality clause may be included at the bottom of the email signature.

 ExampleConfidentiality Notice: The information in this e-mail may be confidential and/or privileged.
 If you are not the intended recipient, any review, dissemination, or copying of this e-mail and its attachments, if any, or the information contained herein is prohibited.
 If you have received this e-mail in error, please immediately notify the sender by return e-mail and delete this e-mail from your computer.

 - Fax numbers

 - State rules preclude university employees from using public resources to promote private entities.
-Please don’t list other employment in your email signature.
+Do not list other employment in university email signature.

 - Social Media

 - Do not include Social media links or icon images in email signatures.